 Cued-Recall Scoring Functions Example

 In this section, we provide a general guide to using lrd to score cued-recall data.
-This example uses a set of simulated response data that were designed to mimic output that might be obtained from a cued-recall study.
+This example uses a set of simulated response data that was designed to mimic output that might be obtained from a cued-recall study.
 While the dataset is smaller than what is typically generated from psychological experiments, we note that this set of responses is sufficient for our purpose of illustrating how lrd scores participant output.
 We begin this section by detailing the creation of this dataset before providing a step-by-step walkthrough of the lrd package’s cued-recall scoring functions.
 Code and data for all examples have been made available at https://osf.io/admyx/ and within the packages as vignettes.

 Materials and Dataset Creation